Tugdual-G/Tugdual-G/README.md

 This is one of the first projects I participated in.

-Here we tried to implement an Eulerian description of the droplet interface using the level-set method in the context of the Bousinesq approximation of the  Navier-Stockes equations, i.e., for small changes of buoyancy.
+Here we tried to implement an Eulerian description of the droplet interface using the level-set method in the context of the Boussinesq approximation of the  Navier-Stockes equations, i.e., for small changes of buoyancy.
 This led us to :
 - Painfully rediscover the Eötvös number (_Eo_, which we called _α_ in the image below).
 - With dismay, find by a simple geometric argument that in order to get an _O(h²)_ convergence, _O(h⁴)_ convergence is needed on the interface location.
 - For small Eötvös numbers, i.e., when the volume forces are small in comparison to the surface tension, it is extremely difficult to find a stable numerical scheme.
-- Conclude that using a vorticity based model and the Bousinesq approximation is one of the worst cases to implement a multiphases flow simulation.
+- Conclude that using a vorticity based model and the Boussinesq approximation is one of the worst cases to implement a multiphase flow simulation.

 <img src="https://raw.githubusercontent.com/Tugdual-G/Tugdual-G/main/images/collection.png" align="center" width="100%"></img>

 # 2d flow fluid simulation : [Vortex](https://github.com/Tugdual-G/Vortex)

 My first personal code project, which I implemented after getting a bit too interested in the vorticity equation.
-This program is old and may seem naive, however its implementation uses a less common description of the fluid, which lead to an extremely simple implementation.
+This program is old and may seem naive, however its implementation uses a less common description of the fluid, which leads to an extremely simple implementation.
 Nevertheless, the scheme uses finite differences and an explicit time step, which is quite unstable.
 <img src="https://raw.githubusercontent.com/Tugdual-G/Tugdual-G/main/images/medusevortex.png" width="33%"></img>
 <img src="https://raw.githubusercontent.com/Tugdual-G/Vortex/main/vortex.gif" width="33%"></img>